barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 très
 curieuse.
 ```
 Advantage: pretty easy to create a training dataset and use standard methods of tokenization and ML.
+Also, in order to cope with implicit word and sentence boundaries, one may need to inject spaces and new lines in the text.

 Disadvantage: looses information about structure, that may be important for prediction.